OnroerendErfgoed/skosprovider_heritagedata/docs/source/general.rst

 The :class:`~skosprovider_heritagedata.providers.HeritagedataProvider` is a general provider for the Heritagedata vocabularies.
 It's use is identical to all other SKOSProviders.
-A vocab_id is required to indicate the vocabulary to be used.
+A scheme_id is required to indicate the vocabulary to be used.
 Please consult :ref:`supported_thesauri` for a complete list.

 .. literalinclude:: ../../examples/period.py